-Your kids are adults now, perhaps buying homes of their own, and it’s just you and your partner.
+Your kids are adults now, perhaps buying homes of their own, and it’s just you and your partner living in your home.
 If this sounds familiar, then it’s one of the best times to start thinking about downsizing.

 Downsizing after you retire can help you live on a fixed budget so that the money you gain from selling your home can be used to assist with your retirement income.

 Plus, as you get older, it’ll become harder to manage the size and upkeep of a large house, as well as navigate multiple floors.
 In fact, stairs often represent a significant hazard to seniors, and out of the millions who fall every year, one in five causes a serious injury.

-If your retirement coincides with a shift toward a snowbird lifestyle — traveling south or to warmer climes for the winter — then downsizing your home can make it easier to own and maintain two households through the seasons.
+If your retirement coincides with a shift toward a snowbird lifestyle — traveling south or to warmer climates for the winter — then downsizing your home can make it easier to own and maintain two households through the seasons.

 Downsizing isn’t for everyone, and even if it is, it may not be the right time for you.
 Here are a few situations where it might be smart to hold off on moving out.